LehuaRyon/beer_o_clock_cli/README.md

 ## Usage

 Once you execute the bin file './bin/run', you will be prompted to enter your name or exit the application.
-Once you enter your name, you can enter the corresponding number to list locations of various breweries in the United States or exit.
+Once you enter your name, you can enter the corresponding number to list locations of various breweries in California or exit.
 If you choose to see a list a breweries, you can type in the brewery name to bring up details about that specific brewery.
 After viewing those details, you have the option to see the brewery list again in order to view another brewery's details or exit using the same corresponding numbers from before.

 ## Development